A Provincial Court Financial Statement (Form 4) is a document that tells the judge about your income, expenses, assets, and debts.

 The Financial Statement contains instructions to help you fill it out.
 You can either fill it out online or print it out and fill it out by hand (print neatly using dark-coloured ink).

-You can also get free printed forms from the Family Court registry in the town or city where you live.
+You can also get free printed forms from the Family Court registry at a courthouse near you.

-The Financial Statement is divided into six parts.
+The Financial Statement is divided into 5 parts.
 You may not have to fill them all out.
 The form itself will tell you which parts to complete.